Public Transport in Cologne: Buying Tickets and Using Trams

 Here are the steps to take public transport in Cologne:

-2.Purchase a ticket: You can buy tickets at ticket machines located at most stops and stations, or through the KVB app.
-The zones are defined by bright color-codes, and it is easy to understand which ticket to buy.
+2. Purchase a ticket: You can buy tickets at ticket machines located at most stops and stations, kiosks or through the KVB app.
+Tickets are also available for purchase on trams and buses.

 3. Validate your ticket: Before boarding, you must validate your ticket at one of the machines located on the platform or inside the vehicle.